Buffalo police officers who shoved 75-year-old protester in viral video will not face charges

 “All the evidence was presented at grand jury,” Flynn said Thursday.
 “And the grand jury did their job.
 And so I apologize for nothing.
 I would not make any changes in any of my decisions, going back to when this happened.”

-The district attorney defended his decision last June to charge Buffalo Police Officers Aaron Torgalski and Robert McCabe with felony assault within days of the incident.
-He said he would not “tell you that, in my opinion, the right thing happened here."
+The district attorney defended his decision last June to charge the officers with felony assault within days of the incident.
+He said he would not “tell you that, in my opinion, the right thing happened here.”

-”Because I still believe that a crime was committed," he added.
+“Because I still believe that a crime was committed,” Flynn added.

 Flynn said he would not try to even hint at how the grand jury came to its decision, but said the video was “the main piece of evidence on day one” and remains the primary evidence today.